 Every woman will have noticed it at some point: the whitish, gooey, sometimes watery secretion you find traces of in your underwear or on the toilet paper.
 Some misinterpret this “discharge” as a sign of infection, it is however, a completely normal indication of fertility: cervical mucus.

 Most women pay little or no attention to cervical mucus.
-But if you are aware of it and know what to watch out for, it can tell you a lot about your menstrual cycle and ovulation - and that is important information if you are trying to get pregnant.
+But if you are aware of it and know what to watch out for, it can tell you a lot about your menstrual cycle and ovulation.
+If you are using a sympto thermal method of natural birth control then you should be observing changes in cervical fliuds every day.

 What is cervical mucus and why do I need it?